 Spread the word to your family and friends and tell them to pass it on.
 Many people either don’t know or don’t understand a lot about light pollution and the negative impacts of artificial light at night.
 By being an ambassador and explaining the issues to others, you will help bring awareness to this growing problem and inspire more people to take the necessary steps to protect our natural night sky.

 Want to do more?
-Get Involved Now
+Contact Us

 The infographic illustrates the different components of light pollution and what “good” lighting looks like.
 Image: Anezka Gocova, in “The Night Issue”